hodanov/simple-and-clean-slider/README.md

-# A responsive jQuery slider
+# A simple and clean slider

 This is the very simple and clean responsive jQuery slider.